Updated April 15, 2025

-Introduction to Carpenter Ants and Sugar Ants
+What’s the Difference Between Carpenter Ants and Sugar Ants?

 Carpenter ants have a few distinct physical characteristics that differentiate them from sugar ants.
 They have a three-segmented body with a rounded abdomen, a narrowed waist, and large mandibles.
-Their antennae are bent like an elbow and their eyes are compound.
+Their antennae are bent like an elbow, and their eyes are compound.

 Sugar ants have a two-segmented body with a pointed abdomen, a broad waist, and small mandibles.
-Their antennae are straight and their eyes are single.
+Their antennae are straight, and their eyes are single.

 Differences in Habitat Preferences